-These meaningful education proverbs enable us to value knowledge, embrace learning as a lifelong journey, and comprehend the transformative power of education in shaping individuals and societies.
+These meaningful education proverbs allow us to value knowledge, embrace learning as a lifelong journey, and understand the transformative power of education in shaping individuals and societies.
 Here are a few of the proverbs with their meaning.

-Money Spent on Brain is Never Spent in Vain.
+Money Spent on the Brain is Never Spent in Vain.

 Learning is a Treasure That Will Follow its Owner Everywhere.